NIRSpec Bright Object Time-Series Spectroscopy

 Subarrays

-See also: NIRSpec Detector Subarrays
+See also: NIRSpec Detector Subarray Mode

 Targets observed in BOTS mode are expected to be very bright, so bright that full frame readouts of the detectors would saturate.
 Detector saturation is avoided by reading out a smaller portion of the detectors.
 Table 2 lists the available subarrays and their properties.
 Observers are encouraged to use the largest subarray possible that avoids saturation.